Tuesday, September 22, 2009

 Aung San Suu Kyi is the international face of the struggle for democracy in Burma.
 She has been detained over and over again since 1988.
 She is now under house arrest and is allowed no contact with the outside world.

-pressure is working -- In December, 112 former Presidents and Prime Ministers from 50 countries sent a letter to the UN Secretary-General Ban Ki-moon urging him to press for the release of all political prisoners, and 20 political prisoners were released in February after a United Nations envoy visited the country.
+But growing international pressure is working -- In December, 112 former Presidents and Prime Ministers from 50 countries sent a letter to the UN Secretary-General Ban Ki-moon urging him to press for the release of all political prisoners, and 20 political prisoners were released in February after a United Nations envoy visited the country.

 Sources now say that the military regime is fearful of this unified and massive online call to the UN -- over 160 Burma exile and solidarity groups in 24 countries are participating in the campaign.
 But it will take all of us and all our friends signing this petition to get Mr Ban’s attention.
 Avaaz has done it before for Burma – we can do it again.